shotgunsoftware/developer.shotgunsoftware.com/docs/en/guides/pipeline-integrations/development/sgtk-developer-app.md

 ## What is a Toolkit app?

-A Toolkit apps can be defined as follows:
+A Toolkit app can be defined as follows:

-- A Tool that is usually run by an end user, using the Shotgun integrations.
+- A Tool that is usually run by an end-user, using the Shotgun integrations.
 - They usually have a graphical user interface with which the user can guide the app's operations, but it doesn't have to, it can also be a command registered with the integrations, triggered by the user from the Shotgun menu in the software.
 - They can have an API/public methods in which other processes or apps could interact.
-- They can be multi platform, and software agnostic.
+- They can be multi-platform, and software agnostic.
-- Can be setup to be configured differently per [environment](https://developer.shotgunsoftware.com/487a9f2c/?title=Environment+Configuration+Reference#what-is-an-environment).
+- It can be set up to be configured differently per [environment](https://developer.shotgunsoftware.com/487a9f2c/?title=Environment+Configuration+Reference#what-is-an-environment).
 - They can be contextually aware.
-In other words can can know the task the user is currently working in and act accordingly.
+In other words can know the task the user is currently working in and act accordingly.
 - They can only be run from a Toolkit engine.

 Toolkit apps are initialized by Toolkit engines.
-Engines are designed run within a specific software environment, where they then provide an interface from which to run Toolkit apps.
-The engine abstracts away the complexity of needing handle the various software environments from the app.
+Engines are designed to run within a specific software environment, where they then provide an interface from which to run Toolkit apps.
+The engine abstracts away the complexity of needing to handle the various software environments from the app.
-Which means the app only needs to focus on providing the functionality to fulfil it's purpose, and doesn't need to for example, handle window parenting, keeping track of the user's context, or providing a short cut for launching itself.
+This means the app only needs to focus on providing the functionality to fulfill its purpose and doesn't need to, for example, handle window parenting, keeping track of the user's context, or providing a short cut for launching itself.

 ## Creating your own app.
 All apps and engines maintained and released by Shotgun Software are open source and you can find them in [GitHub](https://github.com/shotgunsoftware).